Planning a trip to Germany? We asked travel experts and bloggers to share their opinion on the best places to visit in Germany.

 Mayuri from To Someplace New

 I absolutely love the Rheingau area of Germany.
 The 65km section of the Upper Middle Rhine Valley is a UNESCO World Heritage site and it’s a spectacular place.
 In many areas, vineyards cover the valley sides and these are interspersed with ancient chocolate-box villages, stone churches with impressive steeples and dramatic historic castles that perch on the valley sides.

 During summer, why not take a boat ride along the river or admire it from one of the walking trails that meander through the valley.

-One of our favourite towns on the river is Rüdesheim.
+One of our favorite towns on the river is Rüdesheim.
 The cobbled streets are lined with little shops, bars and half-timbered houses covered in geraniums.
 Sampling the town’s famous wine is also a fun treat.
 The banks for the Rhine have been used as vineyards for centuries and Rüdesheim is a real hub of Reisling expertise.